The sisters rise early. Coffee is available from 4:oo a.m.

 6:15 The Abbess gives the community her blessing.

 A Eucharistic hymn is sung as Abbess opens the tabernacle doors to display the Monstrance containing our Eucharistic Christ.
+Our special privilege of daily Eucharistic Exposition was obtained for us by Mother M. Magdalen herself.
 Our day has begun.
-Our hearts filled with love for our God, our world, and all for whom we have been asked to pray.
+Our hearts filled with love for our God, our world, and all for whom we are asked to pray.

 Community prayers follow: